The Five Fluffiest Cat Breeds

 Persians

-The Persian cat is by far one of the most easily recognizable of all the cat breeds.
-This ancient cat breed is also known as being one of the oldest of all cat breeds.
-If you were to go to a cat show, then you'd get a chance to see one of these super fluffy kitty cats up close and personal.
-And, if their owner is nice enough, you might even get to hold one, too!
+The Persian cat is by far one of the most easily recognizable cat breeds.
+This ancient cat breed is also known as one of the oldest cat breeds.
+If you were to go to a cat show, then you’d get a chance to see one of these super fluffy kitty cats up close and personal.
+And, if their owner is friendly enough, you might even get to hold one, too!
 These cats are all fluff, and most weigh in around the average cat size of 9 lbs.
-These cats are reportedly known for being calm and sweet, with good cat manners, too.
-Many Persian cat owners report that their kitties prefer not to jump or climb.
-They are docile cats and require routine grooming to keep those fluffy and fine coats of theirs tangle free.
-If you'd like to learn more about Persian cats, check out this article here.

 Norwegian Forest Cats